Quality CareFind out why Mayo Clinic is the right place for your health care. Make an appointment.

 Having antidepressant withdrawal symptoms doesn't mean you're addicted to an antidepressant.
 Addiction represents harmful, long-term chemical changes in the brain.
 It's characterized by intense cravings, the inability to control your use of a substance and negative consequences from that substance use.
 Antidepressants don't cause these issues.

 To minimize the risk of antidepressant withdrawal, talk with your doctor before you stop taking an antidepressant.
-Your doctor may recommend that you gradually reduce the dose of your antidepressant for several weeks or more to allow your brain to adapt to the absence of the drug.
+Your doctor may recommend that you gradually reduce the dose of your antidepressant for several weeks or more to allow your body to adapt to the absence of the medication.

 Daniel K. Hall-Flavin, M.D.